Skip to main content

 Tax Court Precedent

-Several Tax Court and appellate court cases have addressed reasonable compensation for S-corporation owner-employees.
+Several Tax Court and appellate court cases have addressed reasonable compensation for S-Corporation owner-employees.
 While each case turns on its specific facts, collectively they establish the analytical framework courts use when evaluating whether an owner’s salary is reasonable.

 David E. Watson, P.C. v.
 United States